laravel-ready/readable-numbers/README.md

 ### Directive Example

-There is only one directive: `@readableNumber()`, again takes three arguments: `@readableNumber(float $value, int $decimals = 1, $lang = null)` and all arguments are required.
+There is only one directive: `@readableNumber()`, again takes three arguments: `@readableNumber(float $value, int $decimals = 1, $lang = null)`.
 If you use a multi-language system, you should remember to directives are cached.
 So, you should pass decimal count and language.

 ```html